-What makes things interesting is that Hilton members earn 10 points per dollar for spending at Hilton properties.
-Hilton Diamond members, a status level which all AMEX Aspire cardholders are automatically granted, earn a 100% bonus on base points.
-When you add to that the 14 points per dollar earned for using the Aspire card and you’re earning 34 Honors points per dollar spent at Hilton hotels, that’s crazy good.
-Even if points are even worth 0.5 cents each, that’s a 17% return.
+What makes things interesting is Hilton members earn 10 points per dollar at Hilton properties.
+Aspire cardholders automatically receive Hilton Diamond status and earn a 100% bonus on base points.
+When you add to that the 14 points per dollar earned for using the Aspire card and you’re earning 34 Honors points per dollar spent at Hilton hotels.
+That’s crazy good.
+Even if points are worth 0.5 cents each, that’s a 17% return.

 The Hilton Aspire AMEX also has many valuable benefits.

-- As mentioned before, AMEX Aspire cardholders are granted immediate Hilton Honors Diamond status, which includes free breakfast and lounge access.
-Free breakfast at Hilton properties might not actually be free, as we found out at a Walforf=Astoria property.
+- As mentioned before, AMEX Aspire cardholders are granted immediate Hilton Honors Diamond status, which includes a $20 food & beverage credit (or free breakfast outside the US) and lounge access

 - There is a $250 statement credit each year for eligible expenses at Hilton Resorts.
 Note: this benefit only works at properties designated as resorts, not all Hilton hotels.